DrkWithT/Toy_Site_Project_1/docs/README.md

   - Users Only: Logout confirmation page, User page (forms usable only for its user), and a dynamic poem viewing page.
 Each dynamic poem listing has 5 random poems?

 ### Server-Side PHP:
   - To be specified.
 I need to learn PHP first.
-I do know that they will likely interface with an SQL / SQLite3 database on my computer when testing.
-Also, the site will be hosted on `localhost:3000` for demos.
+I do know that they will likely interface with an SQL / SQLite3 database on my computer.
+Also, the site will be tested on `localhost` for demos.
+  - TODO: learn PHP functions, classes (optional), redirection, form handling with validation, and mySQLI connections.